-Resources for artists to improve your skills and grow your audience
+Resources for artists to improve your skills and increase your visibility

 One of the hardest parts of becoming an artist and growing your skills is figuring out which tools to use.
 What's the best drawing program for me?
 Where can I find good tutorials?
 Do I really need a drawing tablet?
 Well.
 You definitely need these resources for artists!